nodenv/node-build/README.md

 * `MAKE_INSTALL_OPTS` lets you pass additional options to `make install`.
 * `NODE_CONFIGURE_OPTS`, `NODE_MAKE_OPTS` and `NODE_MAKE_INSTALL_OPTS` allow
   you to specify configure and make options for buildling Node.
-These variables will be passed to Node only, not any dependent packages (e.g. libyaml).
+These variables will be passed to Node only, not any dependent packages (e.g. v8).

 ### Applying patches to Node before compiling